Rohit Gandikota

 Awards

-Best Research Thesis Award (Bachelor's), INAE
+Best Research Thesis Award (Bachelor's)

-Full-ride scholarship for Bachelor's, Department of Space, India
+Department of Space, India

 Website template adopted from Jon Barron's website!